0zean/fastgoertzel/README.md

 fastgoertzel
 ============

-A Python implementation of the Goertzel algorithm built using `Rust` for improved run time and efficiency on large datasets and large for loops.
+A Python implementation of the Goertzel algorithm built using `Rust` for improved run time and efficiency on large datasets and loops.

 ## To-Do:

 - [ ] Improved speed.
-- [ ] Implement testing for speed comparison
+- [ ] Implement benchmarking for speed comparison
-- [ ] Fix issue with IIR implementation of Goertzel.
+- [ ] add IIR and k-th FTT implementation of Goertzel.
 - [ ] Add support for sampling rate.

 ## Installation